Yushe/HAC/README.md

 ```
 === Index ===
-So here it is
+./Backdoor_Busting - Exposing workshop backdoors, then spamming their logs
+./v12 - Old stuff from 2012
 ./v13 - The latest version of HeX's AntiCheat.
 All code.
 All modules.
-./v12 - Old stuff from 2012
-./Backdoor_Busting - Exposing workshop backdoors, then spamming their logs
-./Old_plugins - Old HAC plugins, no longer functional
-./HAC_future_ideas.lua - Very interesting, my notes and ideas file.

 HAC_Booty_And_BANLOGS.7z mirrors:
 http://93.189.4.34/~knoxedeu/hac